NubeRoja/AsusWRTMerlinAddons/custom/Readme.md

-# Section for customize asus router
+# Customize asus router
+* In this section the scripts available work without entware or optware installed